-What you’ll find this does is it makes the dark look darker, the lights looks lighter and all these what are called halftones kinda of disappear and what you really get to is the basic structure of the picture and that’s what we are interested in.
+What you’ll find this does is it makes the dark look darker, the lights look lighter, and all these what are called halftones kind of disappear and what you really get to is the basic structure of the picture, and that’s what we are interested in.

-So for this the darkest area is this area here of the land so that’s what I’m going to paint in to start with with the burnt umber.
-All the information on the brushes that I use and how to chose a brush for acrylic painting is on my other video or a list of other materials is on my website.
+For this, the darkest area is this area here of the land, so that’s what I’m going to paint to start with the burnt umber.
+All the information on the brushes that I use and how to choose a brush for acrylic painting is on my other video, or a list of other materials is on my website.

-So if you notice how when I’m painting I’m resting onto the canvas which helps you give leverage and support so you can, with the finer lines, erm it’s a lot easier to get a straighter line than if your hovering your hand in the air trying to balance it.
+So if you notice how when I’m painting, I’m resting onto the canvas, which helps you give leverage and support so you can, with the finer lines, erm, it’s a lot easier to get a straighter line than if you’re hovering your hand in the air trying to balance it.

 So I’ll dip it into some water and then, you know, rub it into the kitchen roll.

-You get through loads of kitchen role with acrylic, and then just squeeze it at the end and you see how if I put that on there, nothing comes out.
+You get through loads of kitchen roll with acrylic and then squeeze it at the end, and you see how if I put that on there, nothing comes out.
 You know it’s completely clear, that’s just with plain water.

-Even though we’re using brown it’s still worth it to keep it clean, it’s good professional working habits.
+Even though we’re using brown, it’s still worth keeping it clean; it’s good professional working habits.

-So that’s all I do for this particular painting with the burnt umber now I’ll put in some of the highest highlights in the brightest area which is going to be, when we look at the picture.
+So that’s all I do for this particular painting with the burnt umber.
+Now I’ll put in some of the highest highlights in the brightest area, which will be when we look at the picture.
 It’s going to be this area here where the sun is shining through.

 You see how I’m keeping it quite loose and quite watery.
-You’ll notice if your not using an artist quality titanium white it won’t be as thick as this it will be a lot more translucent.
+You’ll notice if you’re not using an artist quality titanium white, it won’t be as thick as this.
+It will be a lot more translucent.
 You might have to use a couple of layers.

-When your first starting with acrylics I always recommend buying the best quality paints you can afford.
+When you’re first starting with acrylics, I always recommend buying the best quality paints you can afford.

-If you cant afford to go artist quality for everything, definitely try and invest in an artist quality white because it’ll have so much more opacity it’ll be able to, see how its covered over the colour underneath really easily, this will be really beneficial in your future paintings.
+If you can’t afford to go artist quality for everything, try and invest in an artist quality white because it’ll have so much more opacity it’ll be able to see how it covered over the colour underneath really easily; this will be really beneficial in your future paintings.

-There’s a slight bit of lightness down here but not as strong as the others so I’ll just dilute it with a bit of water and just scrub it in with my finger.
+There’s a slight bit of lightness down here but not as strong as the others, so I’ll dilute it with a bit of water and scrub it in with my finger.

-So now we’ve got the lights and the darks, now we can back to the colours that we were mixing before to start blocking in some of the areas of colour.
+Now we’ve got the lights and the darks; now we can back to the colours that we were mixing before to start blocking in some of the areas of colour.